masc-ucsc/docs/docs/pyrope/00-hwdesign.md

 ### Unlimited precision

-High performance software must adjust to the hardware and as such, there are several integer types (int, short, long).
+High-performance software must adjust to the hardware and as such, there are several integer types (int, short, long).
 The result is that the programmer tends to be careful with overflows and type conversion.
 This is not a problem in hardware.
 If a 113 bits adder is needed, it can be synthesized.
 If only a 7